awsdocs/aws-cloudformation-user-guide/doc_source/quickref-iam.md

 ## Declaring an IAM policy<a name="scenario-iam-policy"></a>

 This snippet shows how to create a policy and apply it to multiple groups using an `[AWS::IAM::Policy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-iam-policy.html)` resource named `mypolicy`\.
 The `mypolicy` resource contains a `PolicyDocument` property that allows `GetObject`, `PutObject`, and `PutObjectAcl` actions on the objects in the S3 bucket represented by the ARN `arn:aws:s3:::myAWSBucket`\.
-The `mypolicy` resource applies the policy to an existing group named `myexistinggroup1` and a group `mygroup` that is declared in the template as an `[AWS::IAM::Group](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-iam-group.html)` resource\.
+The `mypolicy` resource applies the policy to an existing group named `myexistinggroup1` and a group `mygroup` that's declared in the template as an `[AWS::IAM::Group](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-iam-group.html)` resource\.
 This example shows how to apply a policy to a group using the `Groups` property; however, you can alternatively use the `Users` property to add a policy document to a list of users\.

 **Important**
 The Amazon SNS policy actions that are [declared in the `AWS::IAM::Policy` resource](#scenario-iam-policy) differ from the Amazon SNS topic policy actions that are [declared in the `AWS::SNS::TopicPolicy` resource](#scenario-sns-policy)\.
 For example, the policy actions `sns:Unsubscribe` and `sns:SetSubscriptionAttributes` are valid for the `AWS::IAM::Policy` resource, but are invalid for the `AWS::SNS::TopicPolicy` resource\.
 For more information about valid Amazon SNS policy actions that you can use with the `AWS::IAM::Policy` resource, see [Special information for Amazon SNS policies](https://docs.aws.amazon.com/sns/latest/dg/AccessPolicyLanguage_SpecialInfo.html) in the *Amazon Simple Notification Service Developer Guide*\.

 ### JSON<a name="quickref-iam-example-7.json"></a>